Rhabdoviridae

 Rhabdoviridae is a family of negative-strand RNA viruses in the order Mononegavirales.
-Vertebrates (including mammals and humans), invertebrates, plants, fungi and protozoans serve as natural hosts.
+Vertebrates (including mammals), invertebrates, plants, fungi and protozoans serve as natural hosts.
 Diseases associated with member viruses include rabies encephalitis caused by the rabies virus, and flu-like symptoms in humans caused by vesiculoviruses.
 The name is derived from Ancient Greek rhabdos, meaning rod, referring to the shape of the viral particles.
-The family has 40 genera, most assigned to three subfamilies.
+The family has 62 genera, most assigned to four subfamilies.